joh4nd/Modelling_on_99pct_NaN/README.md

 ## Content

 This repository contains my solution for a task called Rebel Rescue.
-The repo is [organized](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/) into
+The repo is organized using [good enough practicies in scientific computing](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/).
-- bin
-- src (including bin/ with decoder)
-- data
-- docs (task.md in here)
-- results

 ## Installation